-If you've been wondering how to jazz up your dull meetings, then we've got just what you need.
+If you've been wondering how to jazz up your dull meetings (or how to prank your friends, colleagues or loved ones) then we've got just what you need.
 This guide will talk you through how to add filters to your favourite video calling apps.

 How to add a filter to your web camera

 The first step of this process is downloading some software to add a filter to your webcam.
 The good news is that software should be fairly familiar if you've already dabbled in Snapchat as it's a piece of software from that company that's designed to bring Snapchat lenses to your desktop.

 Snap Camera, as it's known, is a free to download app for Windows and Mac.

 Snap Camera has been around since 2018, bringing thousands of Snapchat lenses to your desktop or laptop.
 These can be used for all sorts of things.
 Whether that's streaming your gaming on Twitch or for video calling with friends, family and colleagues.

 With this piece of software, you can jazz up your calls to make them more interesting.
 Zoom added its own filters in 2020 - we have a full guide here - so you can add those or use Snap Camera which gives you a lot more options.